Pharmacotherapeutic group: Antibiotic of cephalosporin group

 Blood and lymphatic system disorders

 Rarely: leukopenia, granulocytopenia, neutropenia, thrombocytopenia, leukocytosis, granulocytosis, monocytosis, lymphocytosis, thrombocytosis, lymphocytopenia, basophilia, eosinophilia.
-As a rule, these adverse events are transient and reversible;
+As a rule, these adverse events are short-term and reversible;

-Very rarely: bleeding disorders and, as a consequence, increased bleeding, anemia, agranulocytosis, aplastic anemia, pancytopenia, hemolytic anemia.
+Very rare: bleeding disorders and, as a result, increased bleeding, anemia, agranulocytosis, aplastic anemia, pancytopenia, hemolytic anemia.

 Immune system disorders

-Very rare: Anaphylactic shock (development of laryngeal edema with narrowing of the airway lumen, increased heart rate^, shortness of breath, decreased blood pressure, tongue swelling, facial edema, anal and/or genital itching).
+Very rare: anaphylactic shock (development of laryngeal edema with narrowing of the airway, increased heart rate, shortness of breath, decreased blood pressure, swelling of the tongue, swelling of the face, anal and/or genital itching).

 Metabolic and nutritional disorders